Rape: One of Many Types of Sexual Assault

 - Sexual fears

-- Having problems in relationships, especially with significant other
+- Having problems in relationships, especially with your partner

-- Having physical symptoms (eg, headaches, insomnia, loss of appetite)
+- Having physical symptoms such as headaches, insomnia, or loss of appetite

 Moving Toward Recovery